thomasfgoodwin/SetTempo/README.md

 # SetTempo
 MediaMonkey script to set Tempo field from known BPM.

 Operates on selected files.
-Available from "Edit tags" menu.
+Available from "Tools>Edit tags" and as toolbar button

+# Installation
+Download and double-click SetTempo.mmip
+Toolbar button is available as "General:SetTempo:

 ## Breakpoints
 Largo <= 60